 5. Machine learning

 Machine learning is the ability of machines to automatically learn from data and algorithms, and is one of the more demanding branches of artificial intelligence.
-Machine learning improves performance using past experiences and can make decisions without being specifically programmed to do so.

 The process starts with historical data collection, like instructions and direct experience, so that logical models can be built for future inference.
 Output accuracy depends on data size – a larger amount of data will build a better model, which in turn increases its accuracy.